reqnroll/Reqnroll/docs/Bindings/Sharing-Data-between-Bindings.md

 ## ScenarioContext and FeatureContext

-SpecFlow provides two context instances.
+Reqnroll provides two context instances.

 The [ScenarioContext](ScenarioContext.md) is created for each individual scenario execution and it is disposed when the scenario execution has been finished.